 For example, growing almonds include bee exploitation, where farmers use bees for the so-called "managed pollination."

-Because of this, many vegans today don't consider almonds vegan.
+Because of this, many vegans today don't consider almonds vegan, at least in my experience.

 Is the Syrup Vegan?